Opinion: The Bucks Should Sign This Former Pacers Star

-They won their first game of the season against the Brooklyn Nets 127-104, and have had other big wins, but in their last game got crushed by the New York Knicks 113-98.
+They won their first game of the season against the Brooklyn Nets 127-104, and have had other big wins, but in their last two games got beat by the New York Knicks and Washington Wizards.

 It's a long 82-game NBA season, but if the playoffs started today they would be the tenth seed in the playoffs.